ohines/TE-Heterogeneity/README.md

 | `mu0_hat` | predicted outcome regression in the untreated *E*(*Y*\|*A*=0,*X*) |

-Often it is better to use cross fitted models (see e.g. CV-TMLE notes in Levy’s paper) This is implemented in the \`crossFit’ function which essentially calls `fitmods` multiple times
+Often it is better to use cross fitted models (see e.g. CV-TMLE notes in Levy’s paper) This is implemented in the `crossFit` function which essentially calls `fitmods` multiple times

 ``` r